biagiomaf/smart-comfyui-gallery/DOCKER_HELP.md

 # 3. Edit compose.yaml with your paths (see below)
 nano compose.yaml  # or use your favorite editor
+# if building your own image, replace mmartial/smart-comfyui-gallery:latest with smartgallery:latest

 # 4. Start the container
 docker compose up -d